amphora/patentsafe-checker/README.md

  **Skipped document**: when the checker cannot generate the document hash (due to a missing library) this check is skipped and the document cannot be considered validated.

- **Signature packet**: an xml file that contains information about the signing of a document.
-A document may have one or more of these.

  **Corrupt signature**: when the signature xml cannot be parsed.